microsoft/WindowsAppSDK/specs/Deployment/MSIXPackages.md

 process spanning all versions of Windows App SDK.

-The Singleton package is a main package so the same guidance applies to the Singleton as to the Main package -- developers are strongly encouraged to only rely on the Singleton package when necessary.
+The Singleton package is a main package so the same guidance applies to the Singleton as to the Main package -- Windows App SDK developers are strongly encouraged to only rely on the Singleton package when necessary.
 See (2.1.2.
 Role- Main) for more details.

 The Singleton package's content is used by ALL versions of Windows App SDK registered to the user so additional caution is advised.